 The only electrical cooking appliance that is allowed in student rooms is the university provided MicroFridge.
 Only one additional 4.4 cubic foot refrigerator is allowed per room.
 The possession of other electrical cooking appliances is prohibited in student rooms, including Apartment bedrooms.
+Coffee markers with exposed heating elements/hot plate are prohibited.
 In Apartment complex kitchens, students may store and use only approved appliances with an enclosed heating element.
 Heating or cooking devices that utilize flammable liquids or flammable compressed gases are strictly prohibited from use in university housing by fire code.

 The misuse of or failure to properly attend any electrical appliance (e.g., iron, hair dryer, etc.) is prohibited.
 This includes items with frayed wires or ground plugs that have been altered.

 Mattresses are to be used on the bed frames provided and not on the floor.
 All beds, except bunk beds, must remain on the floor and may not be elevated in any manner.
 Waterbeds, other beds, any large pieces of furniture, (i.e., wardrobes, dressers, etc.) may not be brought into the residence halls.
 Furniture is to remain upright and used as designed and is not to be disassembled in any manner.
 Furniture may not be stacked.

 Lounge furniture that is provided for the general use of all students in the common or lounge area is not to be removed for use in individual rooms.
 Lounge furniture found in student rooms will be removed by University Staff and a fine for this removal will be assessed to the students' account.

 Bicentennial Hall: Common area furniture cannot be removed from the common area which includes moving it into student rooms.
 Furniture in other public areas in the building cannot be moved into the common area.